threefoldfoundation/tft-stellar/specs/create_TFTA.md

 - Define asset and issuer for TFTA on Stellar testnet
 - Define asset and issuer for TFTA on Stellar mainnet
 - Replace TFT by TFTA in conversion service (used by 3Bot connect app)
-- Allow a mechanism to convert TFTA to TFT on escrow account when payment is done in TFTA
+- Allow a mechanism to convert TFTA to TFT on escrow account when capacity payment is done in TFTA